Nelly123Her/notes/vault.md

 • Look up the capabilities of a token
 • Renew the token
 • Revoke the token

+---
+### Leases
+With every dynamic secret and service type authentication token, Vault creates a lease: metadata containing information such as a time duration, renewability, and more.
+Vault promises that the data will be valid for the given duration, or Time To Live (TTL).
+Once the lease is expired, Vault can automatically revoke the data, and the consumer of the secret can no longer be certain that it is valid.

+---

 ### KV and KV2
 The difference between them is 2 is version key value store, where version 1 is not.